 Final thoughts

-Waiting to hear back on an apartment can be nerve-wracking, but most of the time, it moves faster than you think โ especially if youโre prepared.
+Waiting to hear back on an apartment can be nerve-wracking, but in approximately 70% of cases, it moves faster than you think, especially if you’re prepared.

 If you’re starting the search for a new apartment, make sure to gather all the information you need before starting an application.
 When you’re ready, search thousands of apartments for rent on Zumper and find your next home.